Space-TimeWillTell/Channeling-Keyser-Soze/characters.md

 hope.
 This Storyteller decides that the mountain, despite its dangers, despite the fact that it may eventually swallow both the hunted and the hunters, is a place of immensity and peace.
-Its role in the narration could be that of a survivalist nightmare, but no, the Storyteller concludes that it will be more of a nurturing, hiding place, full of refuges and breathtaking vistas that lead one towards contemplation rather than violence.
+Rather than making the mountain smoething that needs to be tamed or survived, the Storyteller concludes that it will be more of a nurturing, hiding place, full of refuges and breathtaking vistas that lead one towards contemplation rather than violence.